 - There is now more than 1 breach of trust.
 The first breach was when the infidelity took place.
 The second breach is now, by choosing to keep the incident from him.

-- It will become a part of your past which you cannot come clean to.
+- It will become a part of your past which you cannot come clean with.

 IMO, if you’re even having an internal debate on whether to tell him about the incident or not, my guess is that you do want to live in line with the highest truth.
 That in your heart of hearts, you want to be open about what you did in the past.